-Easy recipe for boneless skinless chicken thighs in cast iron skillet.
+Easy recipe for baked boneless skinless chicken thighs in cast iron skillet.

 Dark chicken meat is our favorite and we always have boneless skinless thighs in the freezer.
-There is nothing boring about them despite the characterless name.
+There is nothing boring about them despite the characterless name and they always end juicier and more tender than chicken breast.

 In a few easy steps (no brining required) you can turn them into a delicious weeknight dinner with a variety of flavorful personality options for the pan sauce.
 (We list a few ideas for tasty twists below.)

-Note that you can go all stove top with the cast iron skillet or start on the stove top and finish in the oven.
-We tend to favor the second approach because the dry oven heat contributes to a nice, crispy finish on top of the skinless thighs, while on the inside they remain moist and juicy, being partially submerged in the pan liquids.
+Note that you start on the stove top and finish in the oven even though you can make this dish on the stove top only if an oven is not an option.
+We favor the combination approach because the dry oven heat contributes to a nice, crispy finish on top of the baked thighs.
+At the same time on the inside they remain moist and juicy, being partially submerged in the pan liquids.

-- Salt & pepper.
+Salt & black pepper.
 To season the chicken meat.
 Use to taste, but on the generous side.
+You can add other spices like paprika or cayenne pepper for heat.

-- Garlic.
+Garlic.
 Rough chop.
 Pieces too small will easily burn in the hot oil.
+Alternatively, use garlic powder as a seasoning.

 TIP: Always keep chicken stock in your fridge or pantry.
 If you do not deglaze with beer/wine you can always use it instead.
 It also infuses couscous, quinoa and rice with savory goodness.

-- Simmer.
-Place the skillet back on the burner and return the chicken thighs.
+Simmer.
+Place the skillet back on the burner and return the chicken thighs along with any collected juices.
 Add the rest of the beer (or white wine), then the chicken stock & bring to simmer.
 It will smell amazing.

-- Finish.
-Transfer the skillet to the oven to finish cooking or simply leave it on the stove, partially covered with a lid.
+Finish.
+Transfer the skillet to the oven to bake and finish cooking or simply leave it on the stove, partially covered with a lid.

 The pan sauce you will end up with is delicious – drizzle it generously over each individual serving of chicken thighs.
 Or, simply serve the entire skillet family style (spoon some pan sauce over each thigh just before you present them).
 Garnish with fresh thyme.